svandenhoven/migrate1/doc/development.md

 - Shortcode content will not render in the in-product docs (`/help`).
 If adding a new shortcode, you need to consider how it will render in `/help`, where it will appear as the plaintext shortcode and not the rendered version of it.
-- Shortcodes must include error handling that returns an actionable message when they contain invalid content.
+- Shortcodes that accept parameters must include error handling that returns an actionable message when they contain invalid content.
   See [`validate-shortcode.html`](../themes/gitlab-docs/layouts/partials/functions/validate-shortcode.html) and
   [`alert.html`](../themes/gitlab-docs/layouts/shortcodes/alert.html) as an example.